 As many of you know, we recently made additional investments in our hitting business by adding a Rapsodo camera system and a Diamond Kinetics SwingTracker.
-The combination of these pieces of equipment will allow us to substantially improve how we evaluate baseball swing mechanics and train our players by:
+The combination of these pieces of equipment will allow us to substantially improve how we evaluate baseball hitting mechanics and train our players by:

 - Expanding our upfront hitting assessment and creating a hitting profile for each player